benbucksch/autoconfig-spec/draft-autoconfig-1.md

 ## DNS

 Any protocol that relies on DNS without further validation, e.g. http, should be considered insecure.
 Even if an http URL redirects to a https URL, and the domain of the https URL cannot be validated against the email domain, that is still insecure.
+This also applies to the DNS MX lookup and the https calls that base on its results, as described in section "MX".

 Such insecure configs may only be used, if the end user confirms the config, particularly the resulting second-level domains.
 See section "User approval".